-Understanding the operation of the ATS Commander module
+Understanding the operation of the ATS Co-Pilot module

-With the Commander turned ON while driving with the overdrive turned OFF and the exhaust brake turned ON, the transmission shifts from first to second to third and then locks up.
-Anytime after the lock-up has occurred and you take your foot off the accelerator, the Commander will hold the torque converter clutch locked until the minimum set speed the adjustment has been set to and then it will turn off the torque converter clutch and the exhaust brake.
-When driving on the freeway in overdrive, with the torque converter clutch locked up and the exhaust brake turned ON, releasing the throttle will make the Commander hold the torque converter clutch locked up, along with the exhaust brake engaged.
+While driving with the Co-Pilot turned ON, the overdrive turned OFF, and the exhaust brake turned ON, the transmission will shift from first to second to third and then lock up the converter.
+Anytime after the lock-up has occurred and the accelerator is released, the Co-Pilot will hold the torque converter clutch locked until the minimum set speed and then the torque converter clutch will be released and the exhaust brake will be turned off.
+When driving on the freeway in overdrive, with the torque converter clutch locked up and the exhaust brake turned ON, releasing the throttle will make the Co-Pilot hold the torque converter clutch locked up, along with the exhaust brake engaged.
 To increase the amount of retarding horsepower, down shift into third by turning OFF the overdrive.

-On the Dodge with a stock torque converter, when downshifting you have to apply throttle pressure until the factory computer says everything is okay and locks up the torque converter clutch.
-As soon as that happens, you should remove throttle pressure and the Commander will keep the torque converter clutch applied until you get down to the set minimum speed mark.
-When the Commander is used with the ATS Five Star Converter and ATS Valve Body the converter can be locked and unlocked at will, feathering the throttle will not be necessary to aid in converter clutch apply.
+A Dodge with a stock torque converter will require some throttle pressure during down shifting, until the factory computer parameters are met, to lock the torque converter clutch.
+When lock-up occurs, the throttle can be released and the Co-Pilot will keep the torque converter clutch applied until the set minimum speed point.
+When the Co-Pilot is used with the ATS Five Star Converter and ATS Valve Body the converter can be locked and unlocked at will, feathering the throttle will not be necessary to aid in converter clutch apply.

-There may be times when you need to make a quick stop or slow down, where canceling the Commander functions may be needed.
+When requiring a quick stop or slow down, the Co-Pilot functions can be cancelled.
 Such conditions may be:

-- You do not require the extra retarding horsepower of third gear - You do not want the shuddering that occurs when you have a locked up torque converter clutch and you are going to be doing less than 32 mph in overdrive
+- The extra retarding horsepower of third gear is not required - The "jerky" feel, is not desired, that occurs when the torque converter clutch is locked and driving speeds are less than 32 mph in overdrive